100 Notable alumni of

 -

-Henry John Ellenson is an American professional basketball player for Club Joventut Badalona of the Liga ACB.
-He played one season of college basketball for Marquette, before being drafted 18th overall by the Pistons in the 2016 NBA draft.
+Henry John Ellenson is an American professional basketball player for the Wonju DB Promy of the Korean Basketball League (KBL).
+He played one season of college basketball for Marquette, before being drafted 18th overall by the Detroit Pistons in the 2016 NBA draft.

 -